Skip to content

 Why Standard and not Autopilot?

-Autopilot restricts DaemonSets, blocks privileged containers by default, and requires resource requests for every pod.
+Autopilot restricts DaemonSets, blocks containers that require elevated privileges by default, and requires resource requests for every pod.
 That conflicts with the monitoring stack:

 • Alloy runs as a DaemonSet with access to /var/log/pods on the host

-• Prometheus node-exporter needs privileged access to host metrics
+• Prometheus node-exporter requires elevated access to host metrics

 • ingress-nginx requires port configuration that Autopilot does not always allow

-With Standard you simply have full control over node configuration, DaemonSets, and privileged workloads.
+With Standard you simply have full control over node configuration, DaemonSets, and workloads requiring elevated privileges.

 gcloud container clusters create week5-cluster \